Why is navigation important?

 Info

-To change your app name, navigate to App setup in the Partner Dashboard.
+To change your app name, in the Partner Dashboard navigate to App setup.Must Do

 Keep app names short, with no more than 20 characters.
-Anything beyond 20 characters is truncated and might be confusing for merchants.
+Names beyond 20 characters will be truncated.Do Not

 Don’t put a description in the app name.
 Put the description in the Shopify App Store listing instead.Navigation icon